 Simpson’s Family Housing Program is our largest program.
 Simpson serves families who are experiencing homelessness by providing intensive case management and subsidized rental housing.
 Emphasis is placed on helping families quickly secure stable housing.
-Individualized services are focused on life skills, positive parenting, education, and employment to help families achieve long-term housing stability and success.
+Individualized services are focused on life skills, positive parenting, education, and employment.
+These services all seek to help families achieve long-term housing stability and success.

 In Fiscal Year 2017/2018, Simpson worked with 289 families with 649 children, and 88% of families maintained stable housing for at least one year.